hfenske33/JavaTutorialZ3/README.md

 # JavaTutorialZ3

 A tiny tutorial for the Java API of the Microsoft z3 solver.
-(finish first two chapters until in the next two weeks)
+(finish first two chapters until the next two weeks)